Complete Guide to ML System Design Interviews

 ℹ️

-Understanding the tradeoffs among evaluation metrics shows your ability to optimize a model for its purpose.
+Understanding the tradeoffs among evaluation methods and metrics shows your ability to optimize a model for its purpose.

 Understanding how components fit into the overall picture is crucial.
 Address these three key points: